BULL RUN, VA

 Both had been occupied by the Federal batteries early in the

-morning, and these guns now did effective service in checking
+morning, and these guns now did effective service in

 the impetuous advance of the enemy.
 The possession of these